 A Complete Blood Count (CBC) gives important information about the numbers and kinds of cells in the blood, especially red blood cells, white blood cells, and platelets.
 A CBC helps your health professional check any symptoms, such as fatigue, weakness, or bruising, that you may have.
 A CBC also helps your health professional diagnose conditions, such as infection, anemia, and several other disorders.
 Test includes: WBC, RBC, Hemoglobin, Hematocrit, MCV, MCH, MCHC, RDW, Platelets, Neutrophils, Lymphs, Monocytes, Eos, Basos, Neutrophils (Absolute), Lymphs (Absolute), Monocytes(Absolute), Eos (Absolute), Basos (Absolute), Immature Granulocytes, Immature Grans (Abs)

 Hepatitis B Surface Antigen - Test blood donors (HBsAg positive individuals are rejected).
 Hepatitis B surface antigen is the earliest indicator of the presence of acute infection.
 Also indicative of chronic infection.
-Test is useful in the differential diagnosis of hepatitis.
+The test is useful in the differential diagnosis of hepatitis.

-Rubella Antibodies IgG -Rubella virus, the cause of German measles, is usually a mild exanthem and often subclinical.
-When acquired in utero however, rubella virus can cause the congenital rubella syndrome, and lead to fetal demise, deafness, malformation, and mental retardation.
+Rubella Antibodies IgG - Rubella virus, the cause of German measles, is usually a mild exanthem and often subclinical.
+However, when acquired in utero, rubella virus can cause congenital rubella syndrome and lead to fetal demise, deafness, malformation, and mental retardation.
 The federal government and many states support programs to immunize women against rubella before they have children for this reason.
-In the early 1990s there was a resurgence of congenital rubella and more widespread testing for rubella serology is recommended.
+In the early 1990s, a resurgence of congenital rubella and more widespread testing for rubella serology was recommended.

 HIV 1 and 2 Preliminary Blood Test (4th generation)- The HIV 1 and 2 Preliminary Blood Test (4th generation) is the recommended standard rapid test for routine HIV Screening.
 It typically sees quick results in just 1-2 business days and is one of the most affordable HIV tests available.
-The HIV Antigen/Antibodies test, also known as a 4th Generation HIV Test, looks for both antibodies to the HIV virus and the p24 Antigen which is specific to HIV.
+The HIV Antigen/Antibodies test, also known as a 4th Generation HIV Test, looks for antibodies to the HIV virus and the p24 antigen-specific to HIV.
 Antibodies to HIV typically begin to develop several weeks after exposure.
 In the majority of people, these antibodies will be detectable by 12 weeks from the point of exposure.
 In some people, antibodies may be detectable as early as 4 weeks from exposure.
-The p24 Antigen is a viral protein which makes up the majority of the HIV viral core (capsid).
-P24 Antigen levels are typically highest a few weeks after exposure and drop to undetectable levels during the time when antibodies begin to develop.
+The p24 antigen is a viral protein that makes up most of the HIV viral core (capsid).
+P24 Antigen levels are typically highest a few weeks after exposure and drop to undetectable levels when antibodies begin to develop.
 The combination of screening for both antibodies and antigen allow this test to detect a significantly higher number of early infections than previous generations of HIV screening.

 Trusted, Secure, & Confidential